LaGaDesk/ArcClock/README.md

 make
 sudo make install
 ```
 A menu entry should appear under Utilities.

 After first start it creates a configuration file in./config/ArcClock/
+If problems occur or after an update it may need to be deleted.

 ### Compton (untested)
 To avoid shadows edit your compton.conf thus:
 ```